Complex regional pain syndrome: what it is about

 The skin may also become dry or withered, because of the lack of circulation or poor oxygen in the blood.
 You may also see that your nails near the concerned limb or extremity tend to be brittle so they will break or crack a lot more easily.
 The temperature will carry on going between hot and cold, however it will tend to become cooler, and we can find osteopenia, the bone mass reduction.

-Usually it occurs after 6 months but you are more often after 1 year.
+Usually it occurs after 6 months but more often after 1 year.
 It is called atrophic stage.
-The symptoms are skin around the affected area that tends to be paler, stretched, shiny, cool to the touch and dry.
+The symptoms are: the skin around the affected area that tends to be paler, stretched, shiny, cool to the touch and dry.
 Ulcers and cracks in the skin may become apparent and may become infected.
 Nails will become rigid.
 Hair becomes brittle.
 There may be spreading of the condition to other parts of the body.

 Severe bone mass reduction will be seen and if the Complex Regional Pain Syndrome is in the hands or arms the fingers will become thin and long.
 Osteoporosis, for instance, can sometimes be seen on x-rays and radiographs and loss of minerals in the bone.
 There can be a contraction of the segments concerned and a limitation of articular excursions and the functionality of the district concerned.
 In the hip it is manifested by the limitation of joint excursion.